 The Concept of Prevention

-At its core, prevention affects steps taken to keep something from occurring.
+Prevention is taking action to stop an event from taking place.
 It means setting up barriers.
 These barriers stop trouble before it starts.
 Imagine a sturdy wall keeping wild animals out.
 That’s prevention.

 Preemptive Measures